holzmanb/Lattice-Development/README.md

 - Update CSS to use pics & be crossbrowser compatible

+- Deal with rules / unavailable locations for early play...
+	- Rules state only allowed to play 3 rows/columns away.

 - Determine game layout better
 	- Landscape mode
 	- Portrait mode